jordan8037310/slack-emojis/README.md

 Want to create a custom Slack emoji for every pokemon?

-Slack doesn't currently expose an API endpoint for creating emoji, probably to prevent users from doing exactly what I'm doing, but here's a way to do it anyway.
+Slack doesn't currently expose an API endpoint for uploading emoji.

-Prepare a directory that contains an image for each emoji you want to create.
+Add images to the `images/` folder`*`.
 Remember to respect Slack's specifications for valid emoji images: no greater than 128px in width or height, no greater than 64K in image size.
 The base filename of each image file should be the name of the emoji